Cruising (film): Hate crime connections

 In the 1995 documentary The Celluloid Closet (adapted from Vito Russo's book), Ron Nyswaner, screenwriter for Philadelphia, says that he and a boyfriend were threatened with violence by a group of men who claimed that Cruising was their motivation.

 According to a 2013 book by film professor R. Hart Kylo-Patrick, "Two months after the film's release, a bar prominently displayed in the movie came under attack by a man with a submachine gun, killing two patrons and wounding 12 others.
-Friedkin refused to comment on the attack."
-This attack, which occurred November 19, 1980 (nine months after the film was released), was carried out by Ronald K. Crumpley, formerly an officer with the New York City Transit Police.

-First, he shot two people outside a delicatessen with an Uzi, then walked a few blocks, where he shot into a group of men standing outside the Ramrod.
-In total, he shot eight people, two of whom died.
-Crumpley was said to have told the police after his arrest, "I'll kill them all—the gays—they ruin everything."
-He was found "not responsible by reason of mental disease or defect", and spent the rest of his life at a psychiatric hospital until his death on April 30, 2015, at age 73.
-The New York Times covered the incident at the time of the attacks, and revisited it in 2016, following the Pulse Nightclub massacre; these articles do not mention Cruising nor Friedkin.
+Friedkin refused to comment on the attack.", in reference to the West Street Massacre, a homophobic mass shooting targeting the Ramrod gay bar on November 19, 1980 (nine months after the film was released).
+The New York Times reported on the attack at the time and revisited the incident following the Pulse nightclub shooting, but did not mention Cruising or Friedkin.
+However, connections between Cruising and the West Street Massacre had been made in 1987 in a retrospective on the movie by Vito Russo.

 The brutal 1981 murder of gay Sydney man Gerald Cuthbert following a sexual liaison was linked to the film in contemporary media reports.
 It was claimed that Cuthbert, who was stabbed more than 60 times, had befriended American sailors and, according to one newspaper article, US sailors were shown Cruising on board a naval vessel docked in Sydney on the night of the murder.
 Police were unable to confirm this, and the crime has never been solved.